autifyhq/autify-cli/README.md

   -v, --verbose                      Verbose output -w, --wait                         Wait until the test finishes.
   --autify-connect=<value>           Name of the Autify Connect Access Point (Only for test scenario execution.)
-  --autify-connect-client            Start Autify Connect Client (Only for test scenario execution.)
+  --autify-connect-client            [Experimental] Start Autify Connect Client (Only for test scenario execution.)
   --browser=<value>                  Browser to run the test --device=<value>                   Device to run the test --device-type=<value>              Device type to run the test